-One could say Meli Sandén, a multilingual lawyer based in France and an Ontra lawyer partner since May 2018, keeps herself busy.
+One could say Meli Sandén, a multilingual lawyer based in France and a member of Ontra’s Legal Network since May 2018, keeps herself busy.

 Prior to her work in the media and telecommunications group at Simmons & Simmons LLP in London, she founded a global non-profit for journalism ethics that earned her recognition as a “Young Global Leader and Information Technology & Innovation Expert” by the World Economic Forum.